dfreeman/ember-cli-node-assets/README.md

 The configuration for `vendor` and `public` will be passed to [`broccoli-funnel`](https://github.com/broccolijs/broccoli-funnel#options) based in the root directory of the node package.
 The full range of options supported there are available if desired, but for most cases the three documented here are sufficient:

 - `include`: An array of file paths (or globs) to be included.
-- `srcDir`: The base directory relative to which `includes` are specified.
-Defaults to the root of the npm package.
+- `srcDir`: The directory (based at the root of the package) relative to which `include` entries are specified.
+Defaults to `''`, which represents the package root.
 - `destDir`: The directory in which the files will be placed.
 Defaults to the name of the package for `vendor`, and `'assets'` for `public`.

 ```js